fernandreu/ecommerce-api/README.md

 On push, the app is built and tested.
 If these steps are successful, the lambda will be deployed to AWS automatically.

-**Due to time constraints, only unit tests (and not integration tests) are automated through the pipeline.**
+*Due to time constraints, only unit tests (and not integration tests) are automated through the pipeline.
+For the same reason, no automated testing of the web app in a production-like environment takes place before the final release into production.*